 Settlement loans are available to applicants with pending cases, including:

-• personal injury cases
+Personal injury cases

-• motor vehicle accidents
+Motor vehicle accidents

-• medical malpractice cases
+Medical malpractice cases

-• product liability suits
+Product liability suits

-• wrongful death suits
+Wrongful death suits

 When you apply for a settlement loan, the loan company will request information about your case, including the name of your attorney.
-They may then contact your lawyer to learn more about the details of the case, assess your odds of winning, and get a sense of how much the financial reward might be.
+They may then contact your lawyer to learn more about the details of the case, assess your odds of winning, and get a sense of how much the financial award might be.
 As mentioned, settlement loan companies generally offer loans to those who are likely to win their cases.
 If you don’t win your lawsuit, you may not have to repay the loan, depending on the terms of your loan agreement.
 And if you’re awarded a smaller amount of money than expected, you may not have to make up the difference with your lender.

 Settlement Loan Uses